Canonical meta tag check

 - Mobile and desktop page versions.

-- Variations of the page that are particular to each language.
+- Variations of the page that are particular to each language (for example., an American English and British English version on different pages).

 - Comment or page pagination difficulties.

-- URL parameters that are employed in the attribution process.
+- URL parameters that are employed in the attribution process or that use session IDs.

 Why the canonical tag matters

-- If search crawlers must navigate through an excessive amount of duplicate information, they may overlook some of your original content.
+- If search crawlers must navigate through an excessive amount of duplicate information, they may overlook some of your original content once their crawl budget has been expended.

-- Extensive duplication may diminish your capacity to rank highly.
+- Extensive duplication may diminish your capacity to rank highly via keyword cannibalization.

 - Even if your content ranks, search engines may choose the incorrect URL as the “original.”

-If it’s determined that duplicate content is the result of something that was done maliciously, there may be serious consequences.
-Using the canonical tag helps to efficiently manage and prevent all of these duplicate content issues from becoming a problem.
+If it’s determined that duplicate or similar content is the result of something that was done maliciously, there may be serious consequences.

-How to fix duplicate content issues with the help of canonical attribute
+How to fix duplicate content issues with the canonical attribute

-If you want the first URL to be the “master” page that Google indexes, you need to include a canonical tag on the second URL referring to the master.
-This is especially important to do in the cases described above that involve duplicate content with technical causes.
+If it one doesn’t exist, you need to include a canonical tag on any subsequent URL referring to the master, canonical page.
+This is especially important to do in cases that involve duplicate content with technical causes.

 The rel=”canonical” tag is part of a website page’s HTML head and appears as follows: